-- A. Opportunity to Discuss Options.
-If either party wishes to discuss the possibility of contesting and the implications of contesting or not contesting the preliminary determination, including the hearing that will result if either party contests, they may discuss their options with Student Conduct.
-The meeting should be scheduled promptly. - B. Preliminary Determination That Policy Violation Occurred and Presumption That Respondent Contests in Certain Cases.
-When the investigator preliminarily determines that a policy violation(s) occurred: - Either party may contest the preliminary determination within 20 business days of the Notice of Investigative Findings and Preliminary Determination.
-If either party contests within this time period, then the matter will proceed to a hearing to determine if a policy violation occurred.
+A. Opportunity to Discuss Options.

+If either party wishes to discuss the possibility of contesting and the implications of contesting or not contesting the preliminary determination, including the hearing that will result if either party contests, they may discuss their options with Student Conduct (even if the investigator's preliminary determination was that no policy violation occurred).
+If either party wishes to meet with Student Conduct, they will contact Student Conduct within 3 business days of receiving the notice of preliminary determination to schedule the meeting.

-- 2. In cases where Student Conduct proposes suspension or dismissal: - Respondent is presumed to contest the preliminary determination unless Respondent provides Student Conduct with a written acknowledgment stating that Respondent does not contest, accepts the preliminary determination and proposed sanction, and waives their right to a hearing. - If Respondent does not provide Student Conduct the written acknowledgment during the allotted time, then the matter will proceed to a hearing to determine if a policy violation occurred. - c.
-If Respondent does provide the written acknowledgment, and Complainant does not contest during the allotted time, then Student Conduct will notify the parties that the preliminary determination regarding policy violation(s) is final, and Student Conduct will impose the proposed sanction, and the parties will have the right to appeal the sanction. - d.
-If Respondent does provide the written acknowledgement, and Complainant contests during the allotted time, then the matter will proceed to a hearing to determine if a policy violation occurred. - In cases where Student Conduct does not propose suspension or dismissal:
+- B. Preliminary Determination That Policy Violation Occurred and Presumption That Respondent Contests in Certain Cases.
+When the investigator preliminarily determines that a policy violation(s) occurred: - 1.
+Either party may contest the preliminary determination within 20 business days of the notice of investigative findings and preliminary determination.
+If either party contests within this time period, then the matter will proceed to a hearing to determine if a policy violation occurred. - 2.
+In cases where Student Conduct proposes suspension or dismissal: - a.
+Respondent is presumed to contest the preliminary determination unless Respondent provides Student Conduct with a written acknowledgment stating that Respondent does not contest, accepts the preliminary determination, and waives their right to a hearing. - b.
+If Respondent does not provide Student Conduct the written acknowledgment during the 20 business days, then the matter will proceed to a hearing to determine if a policy violation occurred. - c.
+If Respondent does provide the written acknowledgment, and Complainant does not contest during the 20 business days, then the preliminary determination regarding policy violation(s) becomes final, and Student Conduct will impose the proposed sanction, and the parties will have the right to appeal the sanction.

-- a.
-If either party informs Student Conduct that they contest during the allotted time, the matter will proceed to a hearing to determine if a policy violation occurred. - b.
-If neither party informs Student Conduct that they contest during the allotted time, then Student Conduct will notify the parties that the preliminary determination regarding policy violation(s) is final, and Student Conduct will impose the proposed sanction, and the parties have the right to appeal the sanction.
+- d.
+If Respondent does provide the written acknowledgment, and Complainant contests during the 20 business days, then the matter will proceed to a hearing to determine if a policy violation occurred. - 3.
+In cases where Student Conduct does not propose suspension or dismissal: - a.
+If either party informs Student Conduct that they contest during the 20 business days, the matter will proceed to a hearing to determine if a policy violation occurred. - b.
+If neither party informs Student Conduct that they contest during the 20 business days, then the preliminary determination regarding policy violation(s) becomes final, and Student Conduct will impose the proposed sanction, and the parties have the right to appeal the sanction. - 4.
+A party wishing to affirmatively contest the preliminary determination must notify Student Conduct of their decision within the 20 business days, even if the other party has already contested or is presumed to contest.